 - If if stays hot, you won't need much stuff.
 If the weather turns nasty, then you need warm, functional stuff.
 Packing will be your responsibility, but we reserve the right to repack you.

-- Dressing for intense sun and heat is just as important as dressing for cooler temperatures.
+- Dressing for intense sun and heat -- and being able to cover all exposed skin -- is just as important as dressing for cooler temperatures.
 It's important to pack Items that can be layered as the weather changes.

 - We will keep your rain gear and lightweight long underwear accessible while on the river in case of sudden weather, but everything else will be stashed in dry bags during the day.
 Please remember to MARK AND LABEL everything with your name.